Content Mapping: The Ultimate Step-By-Step Guide

 • The status of each content piece, that is, whether it has been written, edited, approved, or published

 Such a content mapping visualization process ensures everyone is on the same page.
+Using a content mapping template helps in organizing and scheduling content publication.
 It also helps schedule the publishing of the content, whether daily, weekly, monthly, or quarterly.

 7. Promote and Repurpose Content

 Publishing the content is not the end of the road for your content mapping strategy.
-You also need to promote the content through different media formats and channels to reach and attract your target audience.
+You also need to promote and repurpose content through different media formats and channels to reach and attract your target audience.

 Promotion and distribution channels may include: